Evan-Jams/express-mongo-starter/README.md

 # express-mongo-starter
 This is a basic golf handicap tracker.
-Just type in your scores and the date and it will tell you your average score to par.
+Just type in your scores and the date and it will calculate your average score to par.